 - Don’t upset anybody!
 Say nothing bad about anyone.

 - Don’t turn up uninvited.
 Superstition is rife and much of this is in relation to who the first person to enter the house at Tet will be.
 It is much better to leave it until midday before visiting.

-If you get invited to celebrate Tet in a Vietnamese home:
+When invited to Tet celebrations in a Vietnamese home:

-- Gifts are not expected, but are appreciated.
+- Gifts not expected, but appreciated.
 A simple idea would be a bottle of alcohol or flowers (but just ensure they are not black not white)

-- Don’t give white flowers – these signify death and are especially not welcome during Tet let alone the rest of the year.
+- Don’t give white flowers .
+They signify death and are especially not welcome during Tet let alone the rest of the year.

-Hidden Hint: If you are invited to a Tet celebration, get some red envelopes and fill them with new 50,000 VND or $1 USD notes in preparation to give them to the family’s children.
+Hidden Hint: When invited to a Tet celebration, get some red envelopes.
+Fill them with new 50,000 VND or $1 USD notes in preparation to give them to the family’s children.